Strictly pro sets record straight on feud with co-star

 “There is no hard and fast rule regarding the gender split on the show and it’s never been about ticking boxes.”

-It comes in a year where the show has been beleagured by disputes and controversy, amid the outcome of a long-awaited investigation into Giovanni Pernice’s treatment of Sherlock star Amanda Abbington.
+It comes in a year where the show has been beleaguered by disputes and controversy, amid the outcome of a long-awaited investigation into Giovanni Pernice’s treatment of Sherlock star Amanda Abbington.

 The corporation introduced new procedures as a result, including chaperones for each star.